Report on Oshima-Oshima (Japan) — March 1996

 This small island 55 km W of Hokkaido in the Japan Sea consists of two coalescing volcanoes.
 An eruption in August 1741 produced heavy ashfall on the Hokkaido mainland.
 A violent explosion and landsliding from the Nishi-yama cone accompanied a large tectonic earthquake and a major tsunami that killed 1,475 people, most on the W coast of the Oshima Peninsula.
 Subsequent eruptions through early 1742 produced a new central cone and lava flows.
 Minor explosive activity was documented in 1759, 1786, and 1790.

 Geological Summary.
-Oshima-Oshima, a small, 4-km-wide Japan Sea island 55 km west of the SW tip of Hokkaido, is the emergent summit of two coalescing basaltic-to-andesitic stratovolcanoes.
+Oshima-Oshima, a 10 km2 island about 105 km W offshore from the SW tip of Hokkaido, is the emergent summit of two coalescing basaltic-to-andesitic stratovolcanoes.
 Higashiyama, at the east end of the island, is cut by a 2-km-wide caldera covered on its west side by Nishiyama volcano.
-The western cone failed during an eruption in 1741, creating a large horseshoe-shaped caldera breached to the north that extends from the summit down to the sea floor at the base of the volcano and producing a mostly submarine debris avalanche that traveled 16 km.
-A tsunami associated with the collapse swept the coasts of Hokkaido, western Honshu, and Korea, and caused nearly 1500 fatalities.
-The 1741 eruption, the largest in historical time at Oshima-Oshima, concluded with the construction of a basaltic pyroclastic cone at the head of the breached caldera.
+The western cone failed during an eruption in 1741 CE, producing a mostly submarine debris avalanche that traveled 16 km and leaving a scarp open to the north.
+A tsunami associated with the collapse swept the coasts of Hokkaido, western Honshu, and Korea, and caused nearly 1,500 fatalities.
+The 1741 eruption concluded with the construction of a basaltic pyroclastic cone at the head of the amphitheater.
 No eruptions have occurred since the late-18th century.

 Information Contacts: Volcanological Division, Seismological and Volcanological Department, Japan Meteorological Agency (JMA), 1-3-4 Ote-machi, Chiyoda-ku, Tokyo 100 Japan.